Covid-19 Delta outbreak: Another city dealing with a new positive case, as Aucklanders urged not to visit unvaccinated relatives - NZ Herald

 "Even if you can't see the virus, some of us - unfortunately - will be taking it with us even if we don't have any symptoms.
 So just don't do that," he said.

-Concerns about filling gaps as doctors, nurses and medical staff quit due to vaccination mandate
+Concerns about filling gaps as doctors, nurses and medical staff quit

 Royal New Zealand College of GPs medical director Dr Brian Betty said up to 4 per cent of really critical and essential workers had left the district health boards due to the mandate and there was a lot of work to be done to fill the gaps.